 Panel Committee - controls all changes to Configurable Items, apart from modifications to the BSC.

 Party Agent Change Administrator (PACA) - nominated by a Qualified Party Agent, or an applicant for Qualification, to interface with BSCCo on all change issues.
 (For the purposes of this procedure, Party Agents are defined as those service providers defined in Section J of the BSC as requiring Qualification.
-(Note that PACAs cannot raise DCPs or CPs in their own right, but could ask a Party to raise them on their behalf.)
+(Note that PACAs cannot raise DCPs or CPs in their own right, but could ask a Party to raise them on their behalf.).

-Such other bodies representative of interested third parties as may be designated in writing for this purpose by the Authority from time to time.
+Interested third parties (including Party Agents) or any bodies representative of interested third parties – to raise Issues.

+Third Party Applicants – to request designation by the Panel or the Authority to raise Modification Proposals.

 BCA/PACA participation in the Change Management of Configurable Items